adammotzel/restful-ml-deployment/README.md

 2. **`src.clients.DataCollectionClient`**
    This class is responsible for collecting input data and model predictions.
 It writes this information to CSV files in the `data/monitoring/` directory.
 The collected data is useful for model monitoring and performance analysis.

    In `app.py`, data is collected by the `DataCaptureClient` using a `ThreadPoolExecutor` instance with a single worker.
-We use a single worker to force all data collection operations to occur within a single, separate thread, avoiding concurrency issues when writing data to disk.
-NOTE: Using a single worker probably isn't feasible for large applications; but for this demonstration it is sufficient.
+We use a single worker to force all data collection operations to occur within a single, separate thread, avoiding concurrency issues when writing data to disk (this is a "fire-and-forget" pattern).
+NOTE: Using a single worker isn't feasible for large applications, but for this demonstration it is sufficient.

 3. **`src.clients.LoggingClient`**
    The `LoggingClient` class abstracts the logging configuration, providing a simple interface for adding logging statements throughout the application code.
 This helps ensure consistent logging practices.